eigerco/polka-storage/docs/src/glossary.md

 ### Proving Period

-A proving period is the period over which storage providers' commitments are audited, being required to prove they are still storing the data from the deals they signed.
+A proving period is when storage providers' commitments are audited, and they must prove they are still storing the data from the deals they signed
-The average period for proving all sectors maintained by a provider (default set to 24 hours).
+- the average period for proving all sectors maintained by a provider (default set to 24 hours).

 For more information on proving periods, you can read the original Filecoin specification:
 - Proving periods in the context of Window Proof of Spacetime — <https://spec.filecoin.io/#section-algorithms.pos.post.windowpost>